How to get from Cancun to Cozumel

 Petty theft is unfortunately a problem in Cozumel.

-Make sure to lock your car, and keep values with you.
+Make sure to lock your car, and keep your valuables with you.

 Is Cozumel expensive?